ufs-community/ufs-mrweather-app/docs/UsersGuide/source/testing.rst

 Test requirements
 =================
-In order to run the tests, NCEPLIB and NCEPLIBS-external needs to be installed (see Chapter 5).
-The libraries have been preinstalled on Cheyenne, but not on Stampede and Orion.
+In order to run the tests, NCEPLIB and NCEPLIBS-external need to be installed (see :numref:`Chapter %s <config_new_platform>` for instructions).
+These libraries have been preinstalled on Cheyenne, but not on Stampede and Orion.

 The input data needed for the tests are staged on preconfigured machine Cheyenne.
-On Orion and Stampede, data must be acquired from the ftp site and staged on disk (see Chapter 4).
-Then setting the running environment according to Chapter 2.
+On Orion and Stampede, data must be acquired from the ftp site and staged on disk (see :numref:`Chapter %s <inputs_and_outputs>`).
+Then setting the running environment according to :numref:`Chapter %s <quickstart>`.

 Testname syntax